 If you're looking for other offenses that are related to this one, you can see more information below, or click related legal offenses.

 Individuals arrested for Drug DWIs are taken to jail following the arrest -- there is no cite and release for Drug DWI arrests.
 The primary immediate concern for the arrested and their family is to get out of jail.
-Attorneys can waive magistration and
+Attorneys can waive 'magistration' (seeing a Judge at the Jail), and speed up the jail release process.

 Sometimes an officer will file arrest warrant, which will require a Walkthrough to clear the Arrest Warrant.
 Doing a Walkthrough quickly is important, because most of the time a person does not go into the jail during the surrender process.
 Call us for more details if you have an Active Travis County Arrest Warrant.